Implicit-explicit Runge-Kutta for radiation hydrodynamics I: gray diffusion: Partitioning for radiation hydrodynamics

 \subsubsection{LIMEX-RK method}

 Here we consider posing radiation hydrodynamics \eqref{eq:rad-hydro} in the LIMEX-RK form \eqref{eq:ode-part}.
-We define a linearly implicit explicit operator by summing the implicit \eqref{eq:rk-part-imp} and explicit \eqref{eq:rk-part-exp} operators expressed above, and evaluating all explicit quantities as $*$ variables:
+We define a linearly implicit explicit operator by summing the implicit \eqref{eq:rk-part-imp} and explicit \eqref{eq:rk-part-exp} operators expressed above, and evaluating all explicit quantities as $*$ variables.
+For ease of presentation, we separate out the fully explicit component and semi-implicit component as in \eqref{eq:limex-split}:

 This provides a framework to apply general LIMEX-RK methods as derived in \cite{Boscarino.2016} and discussed in \Cref{sec:time:rk}.

 The simplest LIMEX-RK method is the first order Euler method \eqref{eq:limex-o1}.
 For the radiation hydrodynamics splitting proposed here, this leads to the time integration scheme